 - 25 cents per day, per book for overdue, overnight reserve books

 - Damaged books: students will be assessed a repair fee for any damaged book(s).

 - Lost books: students will be assessed a replacement fee for any lost book.

 Baldwin High School Library announces a partnership with four organizations in order to help students prepare for the written portion of their driver's test.
 Click the link above to start or go to the links below.
 Each site has its own features and practice tests.

-FROM THE PA DEPARTMENT OF MOTOR VEHICLES: EVEN MORE PRACTICE TESTS!
+FROM THE PA DEPARTMENT OF MOTOR VEHICLES: PERMIT TESTS (Automobile, Motorcycle, CDL)

 FROM THE DMV WRITTEN TEST SITE: